 What are the most common cosmetic treatments for men?

-Lauren says, “Most men attend my clinic for Botox.
+Lauren says, “Most men attend my clinic for wrinkle relaxing.
 However, nearly all ask for the same result - natural and gentle.
-The taboo of having Botox when you are a man is, unfortunately, still there in the background for some, and so the brief is, generally, that they don’t want anyone to notice.
+The taboo of having treatments when you are a man is, unfortunately, still there in the background for some, and so the brief is, generally, that they don’t want anyone to notice.
 This means that the results look good without anyone pinpointing procedures.
 The same can be said for Paul Rudd.

 More and more men are attending my clinic also asking for skincare results, and they are more invested in maintaining and achieving good skin.
 I think this has been on the rise since lockdown.
 Certainly they seem to be paying more attention to it.”

 And it’s the same for Cheryl, who says, “My most common treatments for men in my clinic include anti wrinkle injections and medical-grade skin treatments - things like chemical peels or microneedling.
 Men are definitely having more treatments than ever before, and natural-looking filler treatments are also on the rise.
 Most of my male clients want to look like they have great, healthy, youthful skin without any obvious work.”